neka-nat/cad3dify/README.md

 # cad3dify

-Using GPT-4o, generate a 3D CAD model (STEP file) from a 2D CAD image.
+Using GPT-4o (or Llama 3.2 on Vertex AI), generate a 3D CAD model (STEP file) from a 2D CAD image.

 ## Getting started